Special Educational Needs

 Co-Production

 At Grove School, we pride ourselves on our excellent links with parents and carers.
-During the first half of the Summer Term, we held successful workshop events for parents of children with special educational needs or disabilities.
-These were extremely well attended and provided parents with practical strategies to use to support their children at home.
+During the first half of the Spring Term, we held our third successful workshop event for parents of children with SEND.
+This event was extremely well attended and provided parents with practical strategies to use when supporting their children at home.
+We were pleased that Mrs Mohan from the Communication and Autism Team was also able to attend this event.
+Mrs Mohan shared the excellent work her agency does to support children at Grove School and was able to provide parents with practical advice on strategies to use at home when working with their children.
 It was fantastic to work with parents to select an individual target for their children to work on at home this term.
 Keep an eye out on the school website for the next special educational needs parental workshops at Grove School.

 Birmingham Local Offer